Listen from Soundcloud at the bottom of the page

 On the Table is an initiative aimed at getting a community involved and talking to each other face-to-face over a meal about the issues they care about.
 On The Table was started by the Chicago Community Trust in 2014 and has grown into a national initiative through the support of the Knight Foundation.
 This includes On The Table CLT, a branch of the initiative happening in Charlotte, NC.

 At the time of our recording, On The Table CLT events were hosted by the Foundation For The Carolinas.
-With continued support from the Knight Foundation, this annual event is now led by Leading On Opportunity, an organization serving the Charlotte-Mecklenburg community, as of October 2019.
+With continued support from the Knight Foundation, this annual event, as of October 2019, is now led by Leading On Opportunity, an organization serving the Charlotte-Mecklenburg community.

 The conversations in this episode were taken from On The Table CLT events on October 24th, 2018.
 Over 6000 Charlotte and Mecklenburg County residents took part and the theme of the day was segregation and its continued impact.
 Conversations were between strangers, neighbors, artists, elected representatives, transplants, native residents, and more.